paraggadgil/landing-page/app/docs/pre-release-notes.md

 ✅ **OC-5352: Threshold Cross References Schedule Names Corrected** Fixed an issue where Threshold Cross References in Solution Manager were not displaying the correct schedule names.

+✅ **OC-7709: Resolved a reliability issue in the NetCom, Request Router, SchedMan, and LSAM Data Retriever services that could cause them to fail under heavy system load.
+Logging and configuration handling in these services have been improved to prevent recurrence.

 ### Why This Matters
 These updates improve API accuracy, reduce log noise, and ensure date and privilege data is handled correctly across integrations and automations.